-What Happens To Your Nails When You Peel Your Polish Off?
+This Is What Happens When You Peel Off Your Polish

 Nail polish is the perfect little addition to any outfit — until it's not anymore.
 If you're anything like me, you want that lacquer off as soon as it starts chipping, but it turns out that peeling your nail polish off is pretty harmful to your nails.
 So if you think there's nothing worse than a bad manicure, think again, because the damage you do by peeling it off is way more of a big deal that you might think.